taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 }
 ~~~~~~~~

 Executing an action is called **dispatching** in Redux.
 You can dispatch an action to alter the state in the Redux store.
 You only dispatch an action when you want to change the state.
-The dispatching of an action can be triggered in your view layer.
+The dispatching of an action can be triggered in your View.
 It could be as simple as a click on a HTML button.
 In addition, the payload in a Redux action is not mandatory.
 You can define actions that have only an action type.
 That subject will be revisited later in the book.
 In the end, once an action is dispatched, it will go through all reducers in Redux.

 ### Reducer(s)

 A reducer is the next part in the chain of the unidirectional data flow.
-The view dispatches an action and the action object, with action type and optional payload, will pass through all reducers.
+The view dispatches an action, an action object with action type and optional payload, which passes through all reducers.
 What's a reducer?
 A reducer is a pure function.
 It always produces the same output when the input stays the same.
 It has no side-effects, thus it is only an input/output operation.
 A reducer has two inputs: state and action.
-The state is always the whole state object from the Redux store.
-The action is the dispatched action with a type and an optional payload.
+The state is always the global state object from the Redux store.
+The action is the dispatched action with a type and optional payload.
 The reducer reduces - that explains the naming - the previous state and incoming action to a new state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~